cmaloney/dcos-docs/_pages/installing-enterprise-edition-1-7/automated-installer.md

 hide_from_related: false
 ---

+The automated installer provides a simple graphical interface that guides you through the installation of DCOS.
+The automated installer provides a basic installation that is suitable for demonstrations and POCs.
+This is the fastest way to get started with DCOS.

 The automated installer uses a bootstrap node to administer the DCOS installation across your cluster.
 The bootstrap node uses an SSH key to connect to each node in your cluster to automate the DCOS installation.

 The automated installer requires: